i40-Tools/HeterogeneityExampleData/README.md

 #### M6: Grouping and aggregation
 * In some cases it is important to group or/and aggregate objects on the source side in order to set the relation to the target model.

+#### M7: Restrictions on values
+* In some cases it can be important to define that a certain property value is mandatory, i.e., this property must always have a value.